Online Health Science Degrees with Financial Aid

 Do medical students get FAFSA?

-The Free Application for Federal Student Aid (FAFSA) is the application form used by all students seeking any type of federal financial aid (scholarships, grants, federal work-study, and federal student loans).
-That includes health science majors on all degree levels.
+Yes, the Free Application for Federal Student Aid (FAFSA) is the application form used by all students seeking any type of federal financial aid (scholarships, grants, federal work-study, and federal student loans), including medical school students and health science majors of all degree levels.
 FAFSA is also used by many states and colleges in determining their own financial aid awards.
-Federal financial aid is awarded on a first come, first served basis, so it’s to your benefit to submit your FAFSA at your earliest opportunity.
+Federal financial aid is awarded on a first-come, first-served basis, so it’s to your benefit to submit your FAFSA at your earliest opportunity.

 What is the 150 percent rule for financial aid?